rtulip/haystack/README.md

 ## N'th Fibonacci Number
 ```
-// No stack manipulation operations are built into the langue
+// No stack manipulation operations are built into the language
 // apart from operators.
 So, for the moment, these need to be
 // constructed manually.
 fn dup<T>(T: t) -> [T T] {t t}